CanastaWiki/Canasta-CLI/README.md

 # Canasta CLI
-The Canasta command line interface, written in Go
+The Canasta command line interface, written in Go.

-# Installation
+## Installation

 First, make sure you have Docker and Docker Compose installed.
 Then, run the following line to install the Canasta CLI: